Killing of Jerry Waller: 2019

 The defendants made an interlocutory appeal to the Fifth Circuit, which held for them on all but one issue in 2019.
 The plaintiffs' claims that the defendants' post-shooting actions had denied them access to the courts by possibly altering or destroying key evidence were deemed unripe since the proceedings they might have impacted had not yet occurred, and whether the defendants' actions had adversely affected the evidence was not yet known.
 "They are actively—and so far successfully—litigating their claim", wrote Judge Carolyn Dineen King for a three-judge panel, noting the extensive forensic evidence they had introduced.
 The courts also lacked jurisdiction under Texas law to grant declaratory relief since they alleged no ongoing or future injury.

 King's observation related to the one issue on which the panel sided with the Wallers: Hoeppner's qualified immunity claim.
 The Wallers had, she observed, introduced enough evidence to plausibly argue that Waller was unarmed when Hoeppner fired, which would be a violation of Waller's clearly established constitutional rights.
-The officer's alternative theory, that Hoeppner might have dropped the gun while he was being shot rather than before, contradicted his statement to investigators and did not make the plaintiffs' theory implausible.
+The officer's alternative theory, that Waller might have dropped the gun while he was being shot rather than before, contradicted his statement to investigators and did not make the plaintiffs' theory implausible.
 Nor was the autopsy report's inconclusiveness on this issue dispositive.